0atman/stord.io/_posts/2016-02-01-api-httpie.md

 ---
 title: "httpie"
-bg: black  #defined in _config.yml, can use html color like '#0fbfcf'
+bg: orange  #defined in _config.yml, can use html color like '#0fbfcf'
-color: white   #text color
+color: black   #text color
 fa-icon: terminal
 ---